 Membership and Function

-According to the SGA Constitution, all students attending VUJC are considered members of the SGA.
+According to the SGA Constitution, all students attending VUJ are considered members of the SGA.
 The SGA has the following responsibilities:

 - Promoting the continuous improvement of higher education within the University.

 - Promoting high standards for the quality and enrichment of student life.